-So, basically, all you need in order to make corned beef is 1) corned beef and 2) time.
+If you’re making these sandwiches from scratch and don’t yet have leftover corned beef waiting for you, don’t worry… Corned beef is easy to make!
+Basically, all you need in order to make it is 1) corned beef and 2) time.
 It will take about 3 hours to boil, so make sure you leave time.
 And also read the instructions on the package.
-All I had to do was bring the water to a boil with the corned beef in it.
+All I did was bring the water to a boil with the corned beef in it.
 Then reduce to a simmer and leave for about 3 hours (or until tender).
 Then I turned the flame off and left the beef in the water for 15 more minutes.
 And that’s ALL!!
+Though it’s also delicious to rub some brown sugar on it and broil it for a few minutes, too.
+Make sure to trim off as much fat as you can.
+And then slice it up for these corned beef sandwiches.

-In the meantime, I caramelized the onions.
+In the meantime, you’ll want to caramelize the onions the onions.
 Easiest thing ever.
 All you do is add a couple tablespoons of butter and some brown sugar in a medium skillet with the sliced onions.
 Cook on medium heat for about 20-30 minutes until the onions are deep brown and caramelized.

 Now it’s time to construct the sandwiches!
 Butter one side of all your bread slices.
 And put one from each sandwich on a skillet over medium heat.
 I’m making 2 sandwiches below.